 Helen J. Claytor was born on this date in 1907.
 She was a Black educator, YWCA administrator, and activist.

 Born Helen Jackson, she was from Minneapolis, Minnesota.
-Her father was a Pullman Porter and had read law while traveling all over the country on the trains where worked.
+Her father was a Pullman Porter and had read law while traveling all over the country on the trains where he worked.
 The elder Jackson was admitted to law practice in South Dakota, yet decided to settle his family in Minneapolis.
 He felt that Minneapolis was the best place for his children to receive a good education while still living at home.
 Young Claytor became involved with the YWCA as a member of the Girl Reserves.
-After graduating from the University of Minnesota, Cum Laude and Phi Beta Kappa, in 1928, she discovered the harsh reality of a lack of jobs for Black teachers in Minnesota.
+After graduating from the University of Minnesota, Cum Laude and Phi Beta Kappa in 1928, she discovered the harsh reality of a lack of jobs for Black teachers in Minnesota.

-With the YWCA, Claytor focused on race relations because "it was just part of my blood and bones," she told the Grand Rapids Press in 1995.
+Claytor focused on race relations with the YWCA because "it was just part of my blood and bones," she told the Grand Rapids Press in 1995.
 She told the newspaper in 1997: "God made us diverse, and we have to live in harmony."
 In 2000, Claytor was inducted into the Michigan Women's Hall of Fame.
 In 2003, Coretta Scott King, speaking at a Grand Rapids Community Relations Commission dinner, saluted Claytor, saying she was an "eloquent testament to the great things an individual can accomplish."
-Helen Claytor the first African American woman to head the YWCA's national board of directors died on May 10, 2005.
+Helen Claytor, the first African American woman to head the YWCA's national board of directors, died on May 10, 2005.